Posted by marilynch

 Or read the transcript:

 Monterey County Weekly readers said cloth grocery bags were 2009′s “best green/eco trend.”
-I was surprised.
+I was disappointed.
 I’ve used them for thirty years.
-But I was surprised at myself, too….
+But I was disappointed in myself, too….

 When I lived in Santa Cruz, I biked a hundred miles weekly—to work, for errands, for fun.
-In ’81 I moved to Monterey, which had a biking mayor [in 1983], Clyde Roberson.
+In ’81 I moved to Monterey, which soon had a biking mayor, Clyde Roberson.
 But living in rural MoCo, I was frustrated by lack of bike lanes and soon abandoned my bike for everyday transportation.

 Now, thanks to Clark Sleeth, a 20-year-old who inspired me by using just a half tank of gas in five months, I’m back to biking regularly for transportation.
 Think it takes more time?
-Often not.
+Nope, often not.
 You no longer need time for cardio at the gym!

 I’d almost forgotten about the joy factor.
 The thrill of speeding downhill …the refreshing feel of fog misting my face…hearing bird songs …pausing to chat with folks…and knowing the power of my own legs.

 Maybe best is seeing the world anew.
 Each blade of grass seems more vivid.
 It’s an awesome world, and staying closer to it inspires safeguarding it.

 On Sundays, I carry my helmet into church and get a special smile from usher Clyde Roberson, our former biking mayor.
 Clyde tells me, “You’re my hero.”

 I know what he means.
 We’re all heroes to one another.
 I’m reminded of “We’re all bozos on this bus,” and I think, “We’re all heroes on this bus!”
 Our actions encourage fellow passengers, and their actions encourage us.

 And we can redirect this “bus,” our culture, in a whole new, sustainable direction…